hwbretz/SoundBoard/README.md

 # SoundBoard
-basic soundboard for playing back silly sounds in voice chat
+basic gui soundboard for playing back silly sounds
 ----how to----
-download soundboard folder
+download soundboard folder,
+install dependencies:
+-tkinter
+-pygame
 run main.sh

+future
+I would like to have sounds play out of line out but struggled to make this work